-- 3.1 If solely viewed as an Aberdeenshire settlement, Westhill is currently not recognised by the SDP as being within a Strategic Growth Area although Stewart Milne Homes and others have submitted appropriate representations objecting to that position and promoting the continued strategic growth of the settlement through a re-designation of the western boundary of the Aberdeen City Strategic Growth Area, i.e. to include Westhill. - 3.2 The land the subject of this representation does however fall within the Aberdeen City Strategic Growth Area which requires, through SDP policy, to accommodate around half of all new development in the City Region and more than half of this will need to take place on greenfield sites.
-(SDP para 3.16).

-3.3 In terms of allocations we note that almost all of the land allocations in the Proposed Plan have merely been carried forward from the current plan without any regard to the significantly different tests of effectiveness in the new SPP.
-We believe there is a shortfall in allocations / deficiency in effectiveness of some sites and the subject land presents a clear opportunity to remedy this situation.
+- 3.1 If solely viewed as an Aberdeenshire settlement, Westhill is currently not recognised by the SDP as being within a Strategic Growth Area although Stewart Milne Homes and others have submitted appropriate representations to the recently published Main Issues Report, i.e. objecting to that position and promoting the continued strategic growth of the settlement through a re-designation of the western boundary of the Aberdeen Strategic Growth Area. - 3.2 The land the subject of this representation does however fall within the Aberdeen City Strategic Growth Area which requires, through SDP policy, to accommodate around half of all new development in the City Region and more than half of this will need to take place on greenfield sites.
+(SDP para 3.16). - 3.3 In terms of allocations we note that almost all of the land allocations in the current LDP Plan were merely carried forward from the previous plan without any regard to the significantly different tests of effectiveness in the new SPP.
+We believe there remains a shortfall in allocations / deficiency in effectiveness of some sites and the subject land presents a clear opportunity to remedy this situation. - 3.4 We also note that within their previous Main Issues Report, the neighbouring Aberdeenshire Council recognised that there is a significant level of support for the principle of releasing additional development land at Westhill to assist the internationally important sub-sea cluster located within the town.
+The needs of this highly mobile energy sector must therefore be taken into account within the ongoing SDP and LDP reviews as it is important to the long-term future of the north east of Scotland that the sub-sea cluster continues to view Westhill as a globally significant location.

-4.0 Local Development Plans
+4.0 Local Development Plan